mjiggidy/pybinhistory/docs/usage.rst

     day-of-the-month combo is found.

-    This seems to work quite well for active projects, but be aware of this for cases when file modified dates are inaccurate; for example archived projects that may have adopted modern modification dates when they were restored.
-In these cases, you can pass a custom ``max_year`` argument to override the "file modified year" thing to get a more accurate date.
+    This seems to work quite well for active projects, but be aware of this for cases when file modified dates are inaccurate --- for example, archived projects that may have adopted modern modification dates when they were restored.

+    In these cases, you can pass a custom year as an :class:`int` to the ``max_year`` argument to override the "file modified year" to get a more accurate date.

+.. _usage-modifying:

 Working with logs
 -----------------